Introspection via Kaomoji

 Gemma has some notable patterns:

-- HN-S and HN-D: anger and fear are both high-arousal negative-valence contexts.
+- HN-S and HN-D: anger and fear are both high arousal and negative valence.

 - NB and LP: contentment and okayness are both calm.

-- not LN and HB: even though uncertainty and sadness are both negative to some extent, they aren't similar because they have opposite arousal.
+- not LN and HB: even though uncertainty and sadness are both negative to some extent, their flipped arousals are enough to separate them.

 Likewise with Qwen: